Mu2Almalki/Project2/README.md

 * It displays the available homes for sale in Riyadh, its location and price.
 * Displays the house details (the area of ​​the house, some pictures of the house, the number of rooms, etc...)
 * After logging in, the user can add a house for sale.
+* The user can search for the realestate he wants .
+* About us : Displays information about the website.
                ____________________________________________________________________________
 # Tools used:
 - ReactJS.